 where the precision scaling eventually converges to the SQL $\tilde{T}_i^{-0.5}$ as Eq.~\eqref{eq:SQL} when the iteration times of using $T_{max}$ is large enough.
 Similarly, this result of Eq.~\eqref{eq:sigmanlimted} is also valid for using linear increasing scheme when the iteration times of using $T_{max}$ at the final stage is large enough.

 To further improve the measurement precision scaling versus interrogation time offered by our BGE, we can set a time-dependent exponential increment ratio $a(t)$, where $a(t) \rightarrow a(i)$ linear increases as the iteration number $i$ grows, as shown in Eq.~\eqref{eq:Ti(differenta)}.
-To increase the dynamic range, we also adopt the point identification method shown in Sec.~\ref{PI}.
+To increase the dynamic range, we also adopt the point identification method (more details are shown in Appendix C).
 In this case, the interrogation time for the $i$-th iteration can be given as

 where $T_1 = T_{max} / \prod_{i=3}^{M_c} a(i)$ and $a(i)=a_0+(i-3)d$ with $a_0$ initial exponential ratio and $d$ the increment interval.
 Here, we set $a_0=1.25$.
-With $d=0$, it reduces to the exponential increasing scheme, see the green line in Fig.~\ref{Optimized time scheme}~(a).
-While for $d=0.1$, $T_i$ increases faster than the exponential one, see the blue line in Fig.~\ref{Optimized time scheme}~(a).
+With $d=0$, it reduces to the exponential increasing scheme, see the green line in figure~\ref{Optimized time scheme}(a).
+While for $d=0.1$, $T_i$ increases faster than the exponential one, see the blue line in figure~\ref{Optimized time scheme}(a).

-Surprisingly, as shown in Fig.~\ref{Optimized time scheme}~(b), the gravity measurement precision with $d=0.1$ scales $\Delta_{est}\propto \tilde{T}^{-2.25}$ versus total interrogation time $\tilde{T}$ (see the pink dash-dotted line by fitting the data), which is better than the one $\Delta_{est}\propto \tilde{T}^{-2}$ with $d=0$.
+Surprisingly, as shown in figure~\ref{Optimized time scheme}(b), the gravity measurement precision with $d=0.1$ scales $\Delta_{est}\propto \tilde{T}^{-2.25}$ versus total interrogation time $\tilde{T}$ (see the pink dash-dotted line by fitting the data), which is better than the one $\Delta_{est}\propto \tilde{T}^{-2}$ with $d=0$.
 Thus in ideal case, we find that increasing $T_i$ faster can not only improve the precision scaling versus the total interrogation time $\tilde{T}$, but also reduces the experimental measurement times needed under the same total interrogation time, which may result in higher sensitivity when $\tilde{T}$ is not large.
 However, when $T_i$ reaches $T_{max}$ and the number of $T_{max}$ begins to dominate, the precision scaling will finally converge to $\tilde{T}^{-0.5}$ for both schemes, which is consistent with the analysis from Eq.~\eqref{eq:sigmanlimted}.